Linh-Tran-0312/vite-plugin-dynamic-prefetch/README.md

 `vite-plugin-dynamic-prefetch` is a Vite plugin that enhances the performance of web applications by supporting prefetching for dynamic imports **at runtime**.
 This plugin allows developers to optimize loading times by prefetching resources that are likely to be needed in the near future.

 ## The Problem It Solves
 In modern web applications, dynamic imports are often used to load modules on demand.
 However, this can lead to delays in loading critical resources, negatively impacting the user experience.
-This plugin addresses this issue by automatically generating prefetch links for dynamic imports when used with `React.lazy`, a feature not natively supported by the current version of Vite.
+This plugin addresses this issue by automatically generating prefetch links for dynamic imports when used with `import()` syntax, a feature not natively supported by the current version of Vite.
 The syntax of this plugin is inspired by Webpack's hint comment in the prefetch module feature.

 ## How to Install It